kablejosh/cocoa2/README.md

 ### Using Internal Cache <a name="sbu_overview_manual"></a>

-SeaWulf does not posses python 3.7 installed, but we can use a lite version of cocoa conda environment instead
+SeaWulf does not possess python 3.7 installed, but we can use a lite version of cocoa conda environment instead

     conda create --name cocoalite python=3.7 --quiet --yes && \
     conda install -n cocoalite --quiet --yes  \